Automated tuning for the parameters of linear solvers

 The first test series demonstrates the effect of using the NN as a pre-filter in the random mutation operator.
 The tests evaluate the HES with 5~soft and 10~random mutations, and the random mutation operators both with and without NN are considered.
 For NN-assisted cases, the parameter $\alpha=0.05$ is used.
 In addition to optimal SLAE solution times, the HES calculation times spent on finding the optimum are also collected and analyzed.

-The obtained results (Figure~\ref{fig:NN_filter}) confirm the initial expectations regarding the use of NN as a pre-filter: \begin{itemize} \item the NN-assisted random mutation operator improves the optimized SLAE solution time: for the SLAEs considered the solution time reduction reaches 30\%; \item the NN filtering allows for a decrease in the HES calculation time, and a speedup by a factor of~1.7 can be achieved; \item the spread for both the solution and calculation times is significantly decreased when using the NN filter. \end{itemize}
+The obtained results (Figure~\ref{fig:NN_filter}) confirm the initial expectations regarding the use of NN as a pre-filter: \begin{itemize} \item the NN-assisted random mutation operator improves the optimized SLAE solution time; for the SLAEs considered, the solution time reduction reaches 30\%; \item the NN filtering allows for a decrease in the HES calculation time, and a speedup by a factor of~1.7 can be achieved; \item the spread for both the solution and calculation times is significantly decreased when using the NN filter. \end{itemize}

 The use of NN does not change the mean number of generations of HES until reaching convergence.
-The convergence is typically achieved in 10~generations, which is equivalent to 100-200~trial SLAE solutions.
-Comparing the resulting SLAE solution times and HES calculation times, however, one can see that these times differ by three orders of magnitude.
-This is a consequence of a number of aspects.
-The SLAE solution times during the optimization for ineffective combinations can be much higher than the resulting ones.
-Additionally, the multigrid setup phase implementation in the XAMG library, opposite to the solve phase, is not well optimized yet, which also increases the optimization algorithm calculation time.
+The convergence for the criteria specified in Section~\ref{sec:HES} is typically achieved in 10~generations, which is equivalent to 100-200~trial SLAE solutions.